Why credit can cope with phase of deep uncertainty

 With bond markets already in some turmoil over increasingly hawkish central banks and persistently high inflationary pressure, they are also now contending with a major geopolitical crisis and the fallout from a brutal war.

-Macro level events are very uncertain and are changing quickly.
 We cannot make predictions on the course of the Ukraine conflict.
 We are, though, starting to develop a picture of the extent of the risks to the European economy and potential implications for monetary policy.

 In terms of monetary policy, the market’s expectations for rate hikes for 2022 were six in the US and one in Europe.
 This looked high and has started to moderate.
 The crisis, economic shock and the deleterious effect on confidence could prompt central banks to temper rate rises.
 It increases the likelihood of fiscal support.
 This would likely be targeted toward alleviating the impact of higher energy and food costs for consumers.

 If we focus on credit valuations, we find levels are now more appealing, with yields now at attractive outright levels, and even offering better income prospects than equities.

 Credit can also act as a diversifier should growth falter more than expected.
 Income affords a cushion, while higher grade corporate bonds are less sensitive to growth than stocks.
 These factors should make credit attractive to a wider, non-specialist investor base, potentially spurring institutional investors or multi-asset funds to increase allocations.